Enpass vs 1Password: which takes the lead?

 Can 1Password import from Enpass?

 Yes, 1Password can import from Enpass.
-You’ll need to export the content of your Enpass vault as a CSV file and then upload the CSV file to your 1Password vault.
+You’ll need to export the content of your Enpass vault content as a CSV file and then upload it to your 1Password vault.